DevDave0/obsido-frontend/README.md

 Obsido is a web application that allows a user to:
 1. Log any amount of money a user spends in 6 different categories.
+2. Have the amounts of money spent shown in a dynamic doughnut chart.
+3. Click on the categories within the doughnut chart and see more specific spending within the category.
+4. See a spending log of the current user of every amount inputed in each category.
+5. Delete a transaction from the spending log.
+6. See information about how the user spends money on cards that changes with spending.

 <!-- 2.
 Show each task in a with their category with the ability to filter each category.
 3. When completing a task, adds experience points to the user to "level up".
 4. Allows a user to delete tasks.